Typewolf Site of the Month

 PBS NewsHour is one of the mainstays of America's political press.
 Since its inception as the MacNeil/Lehrer Report during the Watergate hearings in 1975, it’s delivered some of the best news, analysis and insight into Washington politics.
 Millions of Americans tune in each day to its unique non-commercial format.
 In a media landscape characterized by mistrust and division, PBS NewsHour stands out as a standard bearer of quality, accuracy and fairness.
 We worked with the NewsHour’s team over several months to re-build and re-imagine their platform and build a new digital home.

-In addition to designing and building the NewsHour’s site, our Release Team worked with their newsroom to visualize the 2018 midterm election results.
+In addition to designing and building the NewsHour’s site, our Growth Team worked with their newsroom to visualize the 2018 midterm election results.
 The graphics were used on the site during election night and in the live broadcast coverage.
 We emphasized the shifting Balance of Power, giving NewsHour users and viewers a live look at how the makeup of Congress was shifting with each race.

 The design challenge for the NewsHour was to upgrade the site’s overall aesthetic without scrapping the character that viewers have come to know and trust.
 The site features compelling displays of NewsHour’s daily journalism as well as collections of in-depth reporting, from their recent “America Addicted” series on the opioid crisis to long-term coverage of the “Desperate Journey” refugees and migrants are facing in Europe and Africa.